twitch-js/twitch-js/docs/authentication.md

 sidebar_label: Authentication
 ---

-## Obtaining a Client ID
+## Obtaining a client ID

-To obtain a Client ID, follow the [instructions](https://dev.twitch.tv/docs/authentication/#registration) found in the [Twitch Developers documentation](https://dev.twitch.tv/docs).
+To obtain a client ID, follow the [instructions](https://dev.twitch.tv/docs/authentication/#registration) found in the [Twitch Developers documentation](https://dev.twitch.tv/docs).

 ## Obtaining a token

-With a Client ID,
+With a client ID,
 [tokens may be generated](https://dev.twitch.tv/docs/authentication/#getting-tokens) on behalf of your users.

-To quickly get started without a Client ID, you may generate token using the following, community-maintained, sites:
+To quickly get started without a client ID, you may generate token using the following, community-maintained, sites:

 1. [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi)